-2.1 Derivation of IDV09
+2.1.
+Derivation of IDV09

-Our determination of IDV09 is essentially identical to that of IDV05 except for the inclusion of more data.
-In Svalgaard and Cliver [2005] we emphasized that IDV is a modern version of the u-measure building on ideas of a century ago [Moos, 1910].
-Kertz.
-[1958], Mayaud [1980], and Svalgaard [2005] suggested using only night-time values to avoid contamination by the regular diurnal variation, $S_R$ .
-We followed their lead but further limited the time interval to only one hour following local midnight and constructed the interdiurnal variability index (IDV) for a given station as the unsigned difference between two consecutive days of the average value over the interval of a H component measured in nT.
-The individual unsigned differences were then averaged over longer intervals, e.g., one full year (minimizing various geometric and seasonal effects, e.g. the semiannual non-solar variation due to the tilt of the Earth's dipole - a plot of 27day Bartels Rotation values of IDV can be found in Svalgaard [2009]).
-Since 2005, we have been collecting, digitizing, quality controlling, and correcting (where needed) hourly historical geomagnetic data from individual observatories as well as from World Data Centers [there is, as yet, no mechanism available to individual researchers for injecting new or corrected data into the World Data Centers or into various National Depositories, so we offer the data to interested researchers upon request].
-Here we use these newly-acquired data to substantiate the IDV-index, which is especially important for the first ~30 years of the time series (1872-1902), during which IDV05 was based solely on Schmidt's [1926] and Bartels' [1932] u-measure from 1872-1889, on Potsdam observations from 1890-1902, plus Cheltenham for 1901-1902, and
+[5] Our determination of IDV09 is essentially identical to that of IDV05 except for the inclusion of more data.
+Svalgaard and Cliver [2005] emphasized that IDV is a modern version of the u-measure building on ideas of a century ago [Moos, 1910].
+Kertz [1958], Mayaud [1980], and Svalgaard [2005] suggested using only nighttime values to avoid contamination by the regular diurnal variation, S_R .
+We followed their lead but further limited the time interval to only one hour following local midnight and constructed the IDV for a given station as the unsigned difference between two consecutive days of the average value over the interval of a H component measured in nT.
+The individual unsigned differences were then averaged over longer intervals, e.g., one full year (minimizing various geometric and seasonal effects, e.g., the semiannual non solar variation due to the tilt of the Earth's dipole - a plot of 27-day Bartels Rotation values of IDV is given by Svalgaard [2009]).

+[6] Since 2005, we have been collecting, digitizing, quality controlling, and correcting (where needed) hourly